 - 2 From the list of configuration backups, select the configuration you want to restore to the firewall.
 If the configuration backup is on a USB drive, insert the USB drive in the firewall's USB port, then click the Refresh button to see the configuration backup in the list. - 3 Click Restore now.
 A message appears stating that a system restore will cause a restart of the firewall. - 4 Click Yes.
-The Filename and encryption window appears. - 5 [Optional] Enter an encryption key to restore the configuration backup file.
-Valid values include alphanumeric characters, periods (.), dashes(-), underscores (), and spaces ().
-Enter the key again to verify.
+The Filename and encryption window appears.

-If you did not enter an encryption key during the configuration backup, click $\mathbf{0K}$ to continue with the restore.
+5 [Optional] Enter an encryption key to restore the configuration backup file.
+Valid values include alphanumeric characters, periods (.), dashes(-), underscores (\), and spaces ( ).

-- 6 Click OK.
+- If you did not enter an encryption key during the configuration backup, click OK to continue with the restore. - 6 Click OK.
 When the restore is complete, a "Configuration restore successful" message appears. - 7 Click OK.
 Your Admin Console is disconnected while the firewall restarts.